Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-06.md

 `npm run develop`

 <!-- > -->

+Notice that since we aren't running a specific file but rather **running a script**, we use `npm run scriptName`!

 Running this script should launch Webpack in development mode.
 It should compile your .js files and create dist.bundle.js.